global-mesh-labs/Mesh_Gateway/Mesh_App.md

-1. Submit name and the gmail account associated with your Android phone or tablet to be put on the Internal Testing list.
+1. Email your name and the gmail account associated with your Android phone or tablet to [info@globalmeshlabs.org](mailto:info@globalmeshlabs.org) to be put on the Google Internal Testing list.
 2. Install the [Mesh App](https://play.google.com/store/apps/details?id=org.globalmeshlabs.securesms) from the Google Play Store using the link: [https://play.google.com/apps/internaltest/4699601491912889909](https://play.google.com/apps/internaltest/4699601491912889909)